laurens-in/workshop-browser2021-code/text.md

 Second: If certain media allows us to express things that others don't, then we can also create new forms of art through new media/technologies.
 Again this is very obvious: Electronic music can only exist because we have devices that are capable of producing electronic sounds.

+If we strive to push art to its boundaries, the engagement with contemporary technology - or refusal thereof - becomes almost a necessity.

 `Based on some other canadian dude that says basically that a society is defined by the way it communicates, this is in the podcast, listen to it again.`

 Media and message aren't exactly opposites or mutually exclusive: A medium can always become a message in another context.
 Think about this example: A score can be a medium in which music is the message.
 Music then again can be a medium through which we can express emotions or abstract ideas.